Presentation and automation

 B - Selecting the right TimeFrame and data source

 Once the strategy has been loaded onto your chart, you will need to select an asset and a data source.
-To date, we offer trading instances for automation on Bitget (available in France with a VPN) as well as Hyperliquid (decentralized exchange, for more experienced traders).
+To date, we offer trading instances for automation on Bitget (available in France with a VPN).

 On TradingView, start by selecting a TimeFrame.
 The strategy works on most of them, although of course you'll need to adapt the settings.
 You can start by reproducing the settings suggested on the Telegram channel, and together we'll see how to fine-tune them.